getsentry/self-hosted/.github/ISSUE_TEMPLATE/feature_request.md

 <!--

 Note that the Sentry team has finite resources and priorities that are not always visible on GitHub.
-If your issue doesn't align with our priorities it's unlikely it will be worked on.
-If we're interested in a particular feature however, we'll follow up and ask you to submit an RFC to talk about it in more detail.
+If your issue doesn't align with our priorities, it's unlikely it will be worked on.
+If we're interested in a particular feature however, we'll follow up and ask you to submit an RFC to discuss it in more detail.

 -->